cockroachdb/docs/v23.1/architecture/transaction-layer.md

 #### Writing

-When the transaction layer executes write operations, it doesn't directly write values to disk.
+When the transaction layer receives a write request, it doesn't directly write values to disk.
 Instead, it creates several things that help it mediate a distributed transaction:

 - **Locks** for all of a transaction’s writes, which represent a provisional, uncommitted state.
 CockroachDB has several different types of locking: